 According to the American Civil Liberties Union (ACLU), the US constitution provides citizens with protection against video surveillance searches that are conducted by the police.
 But there is no specific law that is legally enforceable to limit privacy invasions to protect citizens against the abuse of CCTV systems.

 Currently, China is drafting a new law to help safeguard data privacy.
 Still, experts are not convinced, and they have questioned the country enforcement, given that the State could abuse its power when collecting and using private data provided by the mass surveillance systems that are installed.

 In fact, today, China is taking its surveillance game higher by introducing cameras that can scan faces and identify people’s movements in some scenarios.

 The western government, however, is not impressed with the move and human rights activists concerning mass surveillance of some minorities in some areas.

 It is estimated by the year 2025; there will be 1 billion cameras globally installed.
 According to HIS Markit predicts, the growth is driven by technological advancement, government funding with a focus to public safety, and competition in prices among the camera makers.

-Proponents of surveillance cameras support the idea that they help to deter criminal activities, but no evidence to support this.
+Proponents of surveillance cameras and reliable VPN providers like NordLayer support the idea that they help to deter criminal activities, but no evidence to support this.

 Editor’s Note: The concern about people’s privacy is still keeping U.S. citizens worried about what the State plans to do with their massive surveillance being installed in every corner of the country.